Tools and Measures

 The Goals Form is a simple, personalised tool that can be used to set goals in counselling and psychotherapy, and to monitor clients’ progress towards them.

 The C-NIP is a brief measure for use at assessment and review sessions to facilitate a discussion about the client’s preferences for counselling and psychotherapy.
 The form can be downloaded or the online version of the tool (with automatic scoring) can be completed.
 Read more about the C-NIP.
+A therapist-version of the tool, for self-reflection, research, and training purposes, is available here.

 The Therapy Pluralism Inventory is a brief questionnaire for assessing the extent to which a practitioner endorses a pluralistic philosophy, and practices in a pluralistic way.
 Read more about the TPI